martinthomson/wt-session-limits/draft-thomson-webtrans-session-limit.md

 This document does not define a framework for prioritizing the streams created for a WebTransport session with other streams.

+Note that this document is intended as input for {{WTH3}}.
+Although it is possible to define this as an extension to that protocol, integration of this design is simpler; see {{negotiation}}.

 # Conventions and Definitions